fnandot/fnandot/README.md

         """
         OLX lists around 500k cars on its platform every month and treated more than 50k inspections with a quotation for sale.
-In 2021 OLX Autos sold around 100k cars and have more than 4,600 employees in the three continents and 10 markets in which it operates.
-        My role as a backend engineer is to help OLX continue to grow and consolidate in LATAM and the rest of the markets.
+In 2021 OLX Autos sold around 100k cars and have more than 4,600 employees in the three continents and 10 markets in which it operates.My role as a backend engineer is to help OLX continue to grow and consolidate in LATAM and the rest of the markets.
         Among the technologies I work with here are Java/Kotlin with Spring Boot, Infrastructure as Code with AWS and Terraform, pipeline definition with Gitlab CI/CD and Kubernetes.